DylanRCastillo/Belly-Button-Biodiversity/README.md

 ![hw](Images/hw02.png)

-## Deployment

-* Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

-* Ensure your repository has regular commits and a thorough README.md file

 ## References

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)